cashapp/misk/misk-policy-testing/README.md

 ```

 For an improved local development experience, use the `OpaDevelopmentModule`.
-This module is mutually exclusive with `OpaModule` in the misk-policy package.
+This module should be used alongside the `OpaModule` in the misk-policy package.

 ```kotlin
 install(OpaDevelopmentModule())